How To Copy A File/Directory From Local To Remote Machine In Linux / FreeBSD?

 scp [email protected]:/home/file.txt /home/

-Copying multiple files from local to remote machine
+Copying multiple files from local to the remote machine

 Instead of copying the whole directory containing multiple files.
 You can copy more than one file by using the following command.